THE MEMBERS OF

-We have audited the financial statements of ABB India Limited ("theCompany"} which comprise the balance sheet as at 31 December 2019 andthe statement of profit and loss (including other comprehensive income} statement of changes in equity andstatement of cash flows for the year then ended and notes to the financial statementsincluding a summary of the significant accounting policies and other explanatoryinformation.
+We have audited the financial statements of ABB India Limited ("theCompany"} which comprise the balance sheet as at 31 December 2021 the statement ofprofit and loss (including other comprehensive income} statement of changes in equity andstatement of cash flows for the year then ended and notes to the financial statementsincluding a summary of the significant accounting policies and other explanatoryinformation.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("Act") in the manner so required and give a true and fairview in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31 December 2019 and profit and other comprehensiveincome changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("Act"} in the manner so required and give a true and fairview in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31 December 2021 and profit and other comprehensiveincome changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10} of the Act.
 Our responsibilities under those SAs are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
 We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the financial statements under theprovisions of the Act and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion.
+We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion on the financial statements.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
-These matterswere addressed in the context of our audit of the financial statements as awhole and in forming our opinion thereon and we do not provide a separate opinion on these matters.
+These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.

 |The key audit matter ||How the matter was addressed in our audit |